 You encounter server errors when your WooCommerce stores don’t get any response from the server.
 Let’s dig into what causes this issue and how we can fix it.

 500 Internal Server Error

-This is something that appears all of a sudden and doesn’t even tell you what the problem is and how to resolve it.
-The internal server error is often caused corrupted ‘.htaccess file’ in the central directory.
+It appears suddenly and doesn’t even tell you what the problem is and how to resolve it.
+The internal server error is caused by corrupted ‘.htaccess file’ in the central directory.
 The files exceed the PHP memory limit, etc. However, two common fixes are

 - Check if the .htaccess file is corrupt